 There’s plenty of great music to help us celebrate Christmas, but my all-time favorite holiday album has to be Leon Redbone’s Christmas Island.

-Since bursting onto the music scene in the mid-1970s, by the time Leon Redbone entered the studio at Manhattan Recording Co. to lay down tracks for Christmas Island on Dec.
+Leon burst onto the music scene in the mid-1970s, so by the time he entered the studio at Manhattan Recording Co. to lay down tracks for Christmas Island on Dec.
 28, 1987, he was able to attract an impressive array of accompanists, the absolute cream of the Big Apple crop.

 The session players included trumpeter Jon-Erik Kellso, pianist Terry Waldo, bassist-accordionist Brian Napelka, clarinetists Bobby Gordon and Dan Levinson, guitarist Frank Vignola, and Dobro player Cindy Cashdollar.
 Redbone handled production chores himself, alongside his longtime manager, Beryl Handler.